Tom Block, Producer

 The International Human Rights Art Movement was thrilled to receive a National Endowment of the Arts grant to produce work around the American hero Hannah Arendt (as designated by Donald Trump, Executive Order 13978, January 18, 2021).
 She was chosen as one of 244 heroes from American history to be so honored.

-Specifically, we are looking for performance work along the following themes, which defined some of her most important ideas.
+Specifically, we looked for performance work along the following themes, which defined some of her most important ideas.
 You may agree, disagree or opine as you like - it is about the conversation!

 For further information on Hannah Arendt,